MVSFormer: Multi-View Stereo by Learning Robust Image Features and Temperature-based Depth

 \subsection{Efficient Multi-scale Training}

-Although ViTs has large capacity, missing translation equivariance and locality make them vulnerable to handling various input resolutions~\cite{d2021convit,dosovitskiy2020image,xu2021vitae}.
-Unfortunately, most MVS tasks should be tested in different High-Resolution (HR) (from 1200$\times$1600~\cite{aanaes2016large} to 1080$\times$1920~\cite{Knapitsch2017}).
-CNN-based methods can largely solve this problem with dynamic kernels~\cite{giang2021curvature} and random cropping~\cite{mi2021generalized}.
-Most importantly, CNNs can process arbitrary input sizes benefited by their inductive biases, \emph{i.e.}, translation equivariance, and locality.
-For the trainable Twins in MVSFormer-H, training with the same resolution tends to overfit one input size, and fails to be generalized to HR cases. \footnote{ {For multi-crop~\cite{caron2020unsupervised} augmented DINO freezed in MVSFormer-P, the scale issue is alleviated; but it still limits performance as in Sec.~\ref{sec:aba}.}}
+Although ViTs has large capacity, missing translation equivalence and locality make them vulnerable to handling various input resolutions~\citep{xu2021vitae}.
+Unfortunately, most MVS tasks should be tested in different High-Resolution (HR) (from 1200$\times$1600~\citep{aanaes2016large} to 1080$\times$1920~\citep{Knapitsch2017}).
+CNN-based methods can largely solve this problem with dynamic kernels~\citep{giang2021curvature} and random cropping~\citep{mi2021generalized}.
+Most importantly, CNNs can process arbitrary input sizes benefited by their inductive biases, \emph{i.e.}, translation equivalence, and locality.
+For the trainable Twins in MVSFormer, training with the same resolution tends to overfit one input size, and fails to be generalized to HR cases. \footnote{ {For multi-crop augmented DINO frozen in MVSFormer-P, the scale issue is alleviated; but it still limits the performance (Tab.~\ref{tab:ablations}).}}